IB Math AI SL Syllabus

 3.5 Equations of Perpendicular Bisectors

-Given either two points or the equation of a line segment, calculate the midpoint.
+- Given two points or the equation of a line segment, calculate midpoint

 3.6 Voronoi Diagrams